-To report your employment or unemployment information, log into iStart and complete the OPT Employment Update e-form found under F Practical Training tab.
+To report your employment or unemployment information, log into iStart and complete the OPT Employment Update e-form found under the OPT tab.
 Please remember that you can only access this e-form after your OPT start date located on your EAD card.

 If you cannot log into iStart using your current Georgia Tech ID# or password please follow these instructions please see here.
 If you continue to have issues please contact us at firstname.lastname@example.org.

 F-1 Regulations allow students participating in OPT to travel abroad, but there may be additional risks and/or additional documentation to prepare.
 Visit the OIE's OPT and Traveling Abroad website for more information.

 Please update OIE with any of the following changes: